techmagic-twitter-app/techmagic-twitter-app-2018/README.md

 ## Usage App:
 * as user you can log in by google acount
 * as user you can post or read another post users
-* as user you like your posts or users posts
+* as user you can like your posts or users posts